MorganAaronColling/SelfDrivingCarApplication/README.md

-Evaluating the performance of end to end deep learning models in a custom car driving simulator
+Evaluating the performance of end to end deep learning models in a custom car driving simulator:

-Summary

 This report documents the creation of a custom car driving simulator in the Godot game engine and evaluates the performance of convolutional neural networks (CNNs) within the simulator.
 The CNN